zowe/docs-site/versioned_docs/version-v1.21.x/contribute/guidelines-code/general.md

----
-title: General code style guidelines
+# General code style guidelines
----

 All code written in the languages described in [Code categories](categories.md) should adhere to the following guidelines to facilitate collaboration and understanding.